Geometric framework to predict structure from function in neural networks: Accounting for noise

-The threshold nonlinearity and error-induced topological transitions can have a major impact on synapse identifiability (Fig.~\ref{fig:transitions}B).
+This geometry only approximates \(\cE\)-error surfaces for recurrent networks (Appendix C).
+For instance, displacing $y_{\mu i}$ from its specified value changes the input pattern that define the $\env_\mu$-directions for downstream driven neurons, but this effect is neglected here.
+We will nevertheless find that this feedforward approximation to \(\cE\)-error surfaces is practically useful for predicting synaptic connectivity in recurrent networks as well.\vs {\bf Predicting connectivity in the presence of noise:} The threshold nonlinearity and error-induced topological transitions can have a major impact on synapse certainty (Fig.~\ref{fig:transitions}B).
 For example, one might model a neuronal dataset with a linear neural network and find that models with acceptably low error consistently have positive signs for some synapses.
 However, if measured neural activity was sometimes comparable to the noise level, then semi-constained dimensions could open up that suddenly make some of these synapse signs ambiguous (Fig.~\ref{fig:transitions}B, left).
 Although semi-constrained dimensions can never make an ambiguous synapse fully unambiguous, semi-constrained dimensions can heavily affect the distribution of synapse signs across the model ensemble by providing a large number of solutions that have consistent anatomical features (Fig.~\ref{fig:transitions}B, right).

+We therefore generalized the certainty condition to include the effects of error, including topological transitions in the error surface (Appendix C).
+As before, finding the certainty condition amounts to determining when the $w_m=0$ hyperplane intersects the solution space within the weight bound, but to account for noise of magnitude $\en$, we must now check whether an intersection occurs with any \(\cE\)-error surface with $\cE \le \en$.
+No intersections will occur if and only if every non-negative $\vec{\tilde y}$ within $\en$ of the provided $\cP$-vector of noisy target neuron activity (Fig.~\ref{fig:cartoons}C) satisfies its zero-error certainty condition, and each $\vec{\tilde y}$ is a possible denoised version of it (Eq. \ref{error}).
+We thus define $y$-critical in the presence of noise as the maximal $\ycr$ (Eq. \ref{ycritical}) amongst this set of $\vec{\tilde y}$.